What to do After a Storm Damages Your Roof

 Did a recent storm cause roof damage to your home?
 Give us a call.

-If you need a roof replacement, you need an expert that takes the time to thoroughly inspect your roof and works with your lifestyle and finances.
+If you need a roof replacement, you need an expert that takes the time and works with your lifestyle and finances.
 After we take a good look at your home, we will work with you to put together the perfect roofing package for you – including our 50-year warranty.

 We bring trust and peace of mind to every Long Roofing roof.
 Contact Long Roofing at (866) 270-2885 or visit us online to get a price, schedule a free, in-home consultation or find answers to any home roofing questions.